broozar/installDesktopFreeBSD/README.md

 The layout can be changed later at any point.
 For MATE, simply navigate to the Keyboard Settings.
 For SLiM, edit the file **/etc/X11/xorg.conf.d/10-keyboard.conf**

 ## Known issues
-No graphics driver installation, this has to be done manually.
+- No graphics driver installation, this has to be done manually.

-SLiM Theme is designed for 1080p.
-If you have a smaller resolution or run in a VM, the login screen might not be centered, but still usable.
+- SLiM Theme is designed for 1080p.
+If you have a smaller resolution or run in a VM, the login screen might not be centered, but is still usable.
+- Keyboard layouts and variants are not checked for validity.

 ## Differences to previous versions
 Unlike the old installDesktop.sh, DarkMate will not give you any choice in the Desktop Environment you are going to install, and rather focus on giving you a single, streamlined desktop experience using MATE and custom theming.